qwertie/loyc.net/_posts/2017-01-03-lesv3-update.md

 Additional details:

+- The `'` operator "takes over" parsing the rest of an expression, until reaching a semicolon, EOF, a significant newline, or an unmatched ')', ']' or '}'.
+If you want to be able to end a token list prior to the end of the current "statement", enclose it in parentheses.
 - As usual, comments are ignored within a token list
 - The token `@` becomes an identifier called `'@`.
 - Keywords like `.foo` become identifiers like ` `.foo` `.
 - Empty parentheses `()` are stored as `` `'()`()``.
 - Opening and closing brackets and braces must match.
-Combinations such as `'(]`, `'[}`, and `'{)` will produce a syntax error.
+Combinations such as `' (]`, `' [}`, and `' {)` will produce a syntax error.
 - Commas and semicolons terminate a token list just as a normal expression; for example `f(' x, y)` and `f(' x; y)` will produce the same syntax tree as `f((@@ ' x), y)`.
 However, inside parentheses, commas and semicolons can be part of the token list and they are stored as the identifiers `',` and `';` respectively.
 For example, `'(x , ; y)` will produce the following syntax tree: `` `'`(x, `',`, `';`, y)``.
-- The `'` operator "takes over" parsing the rest of an expression, until reaching a semicolon, EOF, a significant newline, or an unmatched ')', ']' or '}'.
-If you want to be able to end a token list prior to the end of the statement, enclose it in parentheses.
 - What would the `'` operator mean when used within a token list?
-I propose that we give it no meaning.
+I propose to make it meaningless.
 It would be a syntax error.
-- Printers need not support token lists, since any token list can be represented in prefix notation (for that matter, printers don't have to support operators or keyword expressions; it's just a matter of how pretty you want your output to be).
+- Printers need not support token lists, since any token list can be represented in prefix notation (for that matter, printers don't have to support operators or keyword expressions, either; it's just a matter of how pretty you want your output to be).

 Closing thoughts
 ----------------